canberk/note-contact/README.md

 Duzce University Mobile Programming homework (bm443)

-Note application that will save you for forgotten birthdays, important dates, addresses and a lot of fine and forgettable information.
+Note application that will save you for forgotten birthdays, important dates, addresses and a lot of forgettable information.

 # Screenshots